Mindandbodytwoinone

 About me

-Additionally, Saleh is profoundly trained at the Oxford Mindfulness Foundation/Centre to facilitate Introducing Mindfulness (IM), Finding Peace in a Franc World (FPFW), Mindfulness in the Workplace (M-TW), and Deeper Mindfulness (DM).
+Additionally, he is profoundly trained at the Oxford Mindfulness Foundation/Centre to facilitate Introducing Mindfulness (IM), Finding Peace in a Franc World (FPFW), Mindfulness in the Workplace (M-TW), and Deeper Mindfulness (DM).
 Also, he is fully trained to facilitate Mindfulness-Based Stress Reduction (MBSR) programme.
 These Continuing Professional Developments have made a huge positive impact on his facilitation of MBCT, MBCT-L and MBRP programmes.
 Saleh is dedicated to the welfare of his clients and goes above and beyond to meet their needs with compassion and empathy.

 Mindfulness

-Mindfulness is consensually defined as ‘a non-elaborative, non-judgmental, present-centred awareness (paying bare attention—a purely receptive state of mind) in which each thought, feeling, or sensation that arises in the attentional field is acknowledged and accepted as it is (Bishop, et al. 2004).
+Mindfulness is consensually defined as ‘a non-elaborative, non-judgmental, present-centred awareness (paying bare attention—a purely receptive state of mind) in which each thought, feeling, or body sensation that arises in the attentional field is acknowledged and accepted as it is (Bishop, et al. 2004).
 Mindfulness is…a turning towards life….
 To live life as if each moment is important, as if each moment counts and could be worked with, even if it is a moment of pain, sadness, despair, or fear.
 "Kabat-Zinn"

 Mindfulness-Based Programmes